Start Date: September

 Students develop skills to competently use word processing software, electronic spreadsheets, database applications and web-based business tools.
 The main areas of focus include: creating professional documents using a word processor, preparing complex formulas and data manipulation using spreadsheets, developing databases and queries using business software applications and cloud computing.

 Review and apply basic arithmetic and algebra concepts to solve problems.
-Perform various math calculations for business and financial workplaces such as: merchandising, loans, annuities, investments, and mortgages.
+Perform various math calculations for business and financial workplaces.

 On-the-Job-Training (OJT) provides students an opportunity to gain confidence by directly applying acquired skills and abilities in a real-work setting.
 Students learn about professional standards, routines and demands of an organization within that career choice.